 “Should a member need assistance, please don’t hesitate to contact the UFBA office,” says Alan.
 “It’s a credit to the brigades who recognise members in dire need and act quickly in contacting the UFBA family for assistance.”

 How is it funded?

 Brigades contribute $5 per member per annum to the Fund.
 This Fund is carefully invested in an ethically managed portfolio of global investments.

 The UFBA Benevolent Fund is a registered charity under the Charities Act 2005 no. CC33712.

 Making a difference - brigade members looking out for each other

 The testimonials below show how the UFBA Benevolent Fund makes a difference to the lives of members in need.

-“I am so overwhelmed with the kindness from UFBA for even considering us.
+“I am so overwhelmed with the kindness from UFBA.
 This will make a huge difference to us allowing me to stay with my daughter at a very important time In her life.
 When receiving your email I became emotional, that this is being done for us, this means so much!!
-So please pass on our very overwhelmed thanks and gratitude with helping out our family in its time of need, there is not enough words to say how thankful we are.”
+There is not enough words to say how thankful we are.”

-”I had a member of our brigade that fell ill and required emergency surgery, after the surgery the recovery period was long and stressful.
-I made a phone call to the UFBA and spoke in full confidence with Jane about the situation ...
+”I had a member of our brigade that fell ill and required emergency surgery with a long and stressful recovery period.
+They had exhausted all sources of income and support, and their bills continued to accumulate with no way to pay them.
+I was very concerned so I made a phone call to the UFBA and spoke in full confidence about the situation.
 I was blown away about how willing to help they are and it really made me feel as if we were all part of a big family.
 The funding that our member received was so important and removed all the stress about bills and allowed them to focus on family and recovery.
 I urge anyone out there that needs help to get in touch with the UFBA and reach out.”